 CBT typically includes these steps:

 - Identify troubling situations or conditions in your life.
-These may include such issues as a medical condition, divorce, grief, anger or symptoms of a mental illness.
+These may include such issues as a medical condition, divorce, grief, anger or symptoms of a mental health disorder.
 You and your therapist may spend some time deciding what problems and goals you want to focus on.

 - Become aware of your thoughts, emotions and beliefs about these problems.
 Once you've identified the problems to work on, your therapist will encourage you to share your thoughts about them.
 This may include observing what you tell yourself about an experience (self-talk), your interpretation of the meaning of a situation, and your beliefs about yourself, other people and events.
 Your therapist may suggest that you keep a journal of your thoughts.